0day-ci/linux/Documentation/gpu/drm-usage-stats.rst

 larger value within a reasonable period.
 Upon observing a value lower than what was previously read, userspace is expected to stay with that larger previous value until a monotonic update is seen.

+Where time unit is given as a percentage...[AMD folks to fill the semantics and interpretation of that]...

 - drm-memory-<str>: <uint> [KiB|MiB]